DRAGNLabs/MIRROR-Study-Framework/README.md

 After installation rerun the commands above to confirm Node.js and npm are installed and up to date.

+## Create .env file
+In backend directory create `.env` file specify `OPENAI_MODEL` and  `OPENAI_API_KEY` to the specified model you want to use and your OpenAI key for the LLM to work on the backend

 ## To start website
 ### Clone the Repository
 ```bash